 Tanzania Safari Guide

-Tanzania Safari Guide – Advice and expert holiday tips, from Dar es Salaam highlights and accommodation to safari itineraries and wildlife tracking.
-Also covering suggested routes, safari camps, Serengeti National Park, Ngorongoro Crater, Mount Kilimanjaro, Lake Manyara, Selous and Zanzibar, walking tours and guides, natural history and culture.
+Tanzania Safari Guide – expert advice and holiday tips, focusing on safari itineraries, accommodation options and wildlife tracking.
+Also covers suggested routes, safari camps, Serengeti National Park, Ngorongoro Crater, Mount Kilimanjaro, Lake Manyara, Gombe Stream, Nyerere, Zanzibar, walking tours and guides, beaches, natural history and culture.

 Size: 135 X 216 mm

 This new, thoroughly updated ninth edition of Bradt’s Tanzania Safari Guide remains the only practical guidebook to the country that reflects tourism’s shift away from backpackers and budget camping safaris to upper-end and mid-range safaris and beach holidays.
 Unlike other guidebooks, the main focus is practical information about Tanzania’s peerless collection of national parks, game reserves and other safari destinations, including the Serengeti, Ngorongoro Crater, Tarangire, Ruaha, Katavi, Gombe Stream, Mahale Mountains, and four new national parks designated in 2019, including Nyerere, which encompasses much of the former Selous Game Reserve and is thought Africa’s largest National Park.
 Every major reserve is given a dedicated chapter detailing its ecology, wildlife, accommodation options, game drives and other activities.